Skip to main content

 • Currently, monthly insulin prices are capped at $35 for Medicare Part D beneficiaries with participating plans.
 (Centers for Medicare and Medicaid Services, 2025)

-Ultimately, the out-of-pocket medical cost of insulin varies widely depending on a person’s insurance coverage, insulin type, insulin delivery system, and how many vials of insulin are needed per month.
+Ultimately, the out-of-pocket medical cost of insulin varies widely depending on a person’s insurance coverage, insulin type, insulin delivery system, the number of vials needed per month, and the brand of insulin.
+For example, Fiasp Flextouch costs more than Insulin Lispro.

 How many Americans use insurance for insulin?